-1) influence policy, legislation, regulations, administrative decisions and/or guidelines, or

-2) influence decision-making regarding contracts within government entities.
+- Influence policy, legislation, regulations, administrative decisions and/or guidelines - Influence decision-making regarding contracts within government entities

-Q: When my business unit needed to hire a lobbyist last year, we got approval from Global Government and Regulatory Affairs.
+When my business unit needed to hire a lobbyist last year, we got approval from Global Government and Regulatory Affairs.
 A new issue has come up with the same government agency.
-Can we hire that same lobbyist we used last time?
+Can we hire the same lobbyist we used last time?

-A: Lobbying activities are strictly regulated by law.
+Lobbying activities are strictly regulated by law.
 The laws change over time, so getting approval to engage in lobbying activities does not mean you have blanket approval to engage in future lobbying activities.
-If you require lobbying support, contact the Global Government and Regulatory Affairs department who retains and manages all lobbyists.
+If you require lobbying support, contact the Global Government and Regulatory Affairs department, which retains and manages all lobbyists.

-Q: My manager implied that if I make a contribution to support his political candidate, I'd be next in line for a promotion.
+My manager implied that if I make a contribution to support his political candidate, I'd be next in line for a promotion.
 Is that appropriate?

-A: No. Employees, including managers while at work may not demand or solicit any political contributions or support.
+No. Employees, including managers, while at work may not demand or solicit any political contributions or support.
 While a manager may invite you to a political function, you should be able to decline without any fear of retaliation.